Earn rewardsJOIN CLUB CLARINS!

 2. Sunburn symptoms

-When you get sunburnt you’ll know all about it.
-The first kind of sunburn is called mild erythema.
-This type of sunburn is equivalent to a first-degree burn and it’s easier to figure out how to get rid of sunburn redness with this type of sunburn.
+When you get sunburnt, you’ll know all about it.
+The first level of sunburn is called mild erythema.
+This is equivalent to a first-degree burn, and it’s the easiest type to treat.
 This kind of sunburn usually results in red skin that is painful to the touch.
-If you were quick to use the best sunburn relief you have in your repertoire then chances are that it will disappear in a day or two.
+If you were quick to use the best sunburn relief you have in your repertoire, chances are that it will disappear in two to three days.

-The second kind of sunburn is known as intense erythema.
-This is a more severe type of sunburn which is identified by painful blisters and peeling.
+The second level of sunburn is known as intense erythema.
+This is a more severe sunburn which is identified by inflamed skin, painful blisters and peeling, and may be accompanied by other symptoms including fever, fatigue, headaches or nausea.
 It’s the equivalent of a second-degree burn and is incredibly damaging to your skin.
-Finding out how to treat sunburn of this kind is a lot harder and sunburn relief is incredibly important.
+How long does severe sunburn last?
+Up to a week!
+This makes treating sunburn of this kind a lot harder and means that proper sunburn recovery is incredibly important.

 3. How to relieve sunburn